 Before you inspect the car in person, request service and maintenance records and accident reports from the seller.
 Combine the information with results on vehicle history check websites to prepare for the inspection in person.

-During the inspection—ideally on a dry day—check every vehicle compartment from the inside out.
-Jaclyn details on steps to a thorough inspection.
+During the inspection—ideally, on a dry day—check every vehicle compartment from the inside out.
+Jaclyn details on steps to a thorough used car inspection.

-In addition to the inspection, Jaclyn also stresses the importance of a test drive when purchasing a used car.”
+In addition to the inspection, Jaclyn also stresses the importance of a test drive when purchasing a used car.
+Here’s what you should look for during a test drive:

-To facilitate a vehicle title transfer in 9 states including California and Maryland, a safety/emissions inspection may be required when there is none currently on the record.
+To facilitate a vehicle title transfer in nine states, including California and Maryland, a safety/emissions inspection may be required when none is currently on the record.
 If the car has been inspected recently for this purpose, request a copy of the vehicle inspection report from the seller and read it thoroughly.

 If you purchase a vehicle from out of state, you may be required to perform vehicle inspections at certified inspection stations in your home state for an emissions test, a safety inspection, or both.

-After you decide on a particular vehicle, it’s time to work out the sale details.
+After you decide on a particular vehicle, it’s time to work out the details of the private sale.
 This includes (but is not limited to):

 -

 Price.
-Use details of the vehicle to your advantage in the negotiation.
+Use details of the vehicle to your advantage in the negotiation to get a fair price.
 Our survey shows:

 - Used cars produced from 1989-1998 only sell for an average price of $2,784.58.
 This doesn’t necessarily mean that the older the car is, the cheaper the price will be.
 Cars manufactured in the 70s are sold at prices very close to the ones of 2020.